 Pinot Noir vs Merlot: Grape Characteristics

-The grape characteristics of Pinot Noir and Merlot significantly influence their flavor profiles, winemaking styles, and aging potential.
+The physical characteristics of Pinot Noir and Merlot grapes shape everything downstream, from flavor and texture to aging potential and price.

 Pinot Noir: Grape Characteristics